miraland-labs/miracle-series-whitepaper/WHITEPAPER-en.md

 ## Miracle Crypto Asset Project

-The **Miracle Crypto Asset** project consists of two core components: the Mirascape Horizon, user autonomous value community and the Miraland Blockchain, a crypto-driven decentralized infrastructure community chain.
+The **Miracle Crypto Asset project** consists of two core components: the Mirascape Horizon, user autonomous value community and the Miraland Blockchain, a crypto-driven decentralized infrastructure community chain.
 The former focuses on user interaction experience and user autonomy, while the latter focuses on providing fair and equal trust and value exchange.

 ## Mirascape Horizon (MSHZ)

-As a sovereign individual, any individual, corporate or AI intelligence can choose to join Mirascape Horizon as a member, members are commonly referred to as Mirascapian(s).
+The Miraland Horizon is an ecological community based on web3 for sovereign individuals, including but not limited to: car enthusiasts, car owners, game enthusiasts, fashion consumers, etc. As a sovereign individual, any individual, corporate or AI intelligence can choose to join Mirascape Horizon as a member, members are commonly referred to as Mirascapian(s).
 The core concept and spirit of Mirascape Horizon emphasizes user autonomy, user consensus and user value.
 MSHZ consists of multiple tribes oriented by industry themes or interests.
 Corporate members include, but are not limited to, the following types or forms of eco-partners: auto brands or manufacturers, dealers, pop-up shops, repair stations, auto insurance, auto finance, auto leasing, auto decoration and beauty, used car agencies, travels and hotels, food and beverage brands, etc.

 **Community Vision: Crafting The Most Trustless Value Community in the Age of Sovereign Individuals**